wasp-lang/open-saas/blog/src/content/docs/guides/deploying.md

     <a href="https://wasp-lang.dev/docs/migrate-from-0-12-to-0-13">migration instructions here</a> ⚠️
 ---

-Because this SaaS app is a React/NodeJS/Postgres app built on top of [Wasp](https://wasp-lang.dev), you can deploy it anywhere where static files, NodeJS and Postgres can be hosted and served.
+Because this SaaS app is a React/NodeJS/Postgres app built on top of [Wasp](https://wasp-lang.dev), we will direct you to the [Wasp Deployment Guide](https://wasp-lang.dev/docs/advanced/deployment/overview/) for more detailed instructions, except for where the instructions are specific to this template.

-The simplest and quickest option is to take advantage of Wasp's one-command deploy to [Fly.io](https://fly.io).
+The simplest and quickest option is to take advantage of Wasp's one-command deploy to [Fly.io](#deploying-to-flyio) (`wasp deploy`).

-Or if you prefer to deploy to a different provider, or your frontend and backend separately, you can follow any of the other deployment guides below.
+Or if you prefer to deploy to a different provider, or your frontend and backend separately, you can follow the [Deploying Manually](#deploying-manually--to-other-providers) section below.

-If you're looking to deploy your Blog, you can follow the [Deploying your Blog](#deploying-your-blog) section at the end of this guide.
+If you're looking to deploy your Astro Blog, you can follow the [Deploying your Blog](#deploying-your-blog) section at the end of this guide.

 ## Deploying your App